maddiehenniger/nf-imputation-pipeline/README.md

 The sample metadata should be a comma-delimited file (.CSV) containing two columns: sampleName, samplePath
 - sampleName: A string with no spaces containing the user-defined name of the sample with no file extensions (ex: sample_1)
 - samplePath: A string in the form of a file path to where the associated sample is located in your directory; this should end with the file extension (ex: /path/to/sample/sample_1.vcf.gz)
-- sampleIndexPath (OPTIONAL, RECOMMENDED): A string in the form of a file path to where the associated sample index is located in your directory; this should end with the file extension (ex: /path/to/sample/sample_1.vcf.gz.csi)

-Please note that the `sampleIndexPath` must be in the same directory as the supplied sample file, and in the current version, only supports `.csi` index file format.
-If no indexed files have been generated for a sample, you may leave this column blank.
-Be aware that if the test samples do not exist under `${PROJECTDIR}/data/samples`, they will be hard copied to the project directory where the Nextflow script is ran.
-If the samples already exist in this directory, and simply need to be indexed, the copying step will be skipped and only indexing will be performed.
-Hard copying of sample files can reduce available storage within the project directory and increase processing time depending on sample size.

 The reference metadata should be a comma-delimited file (.CSV) containing three columns: referenceName, referencePath, imputationStep
 - referenceName: A string with no spaces contianing the user-defined name of the reference panel with no file extensions (ex: HD_panel)